iselang/num/README.md

 ## Usage

-Num provides a simple API to integrate with your web projects.
-Use the provided functions and components to build interactive and efficient web applications.
+Num provides a "simple" API to integrate with your web projects.
+Use the provided functions and components to build interactive and efficient software.

 ## License